Heroes Welcome UK: Development

-In June 2009, supported by the National Association of Civic officers, Heroes Welcome UK launched a national website at www.heroeswelcome.co.uk, and opened its membership to include those organizations, towns, cities and districts who wished to join the United Kingdoms only community partnership dedicated to the support of those serving in the Armed Forces.
+In June 2009, supported by the National Association of Civic officers, Heroes Welcome UK launched a national website at www.heroeswelcome.co.uk, and opened its membership to include those organizations, towns, cities and districts who wished to join the United Kingdom's only community partnership dedicated to the support of those serving in the Armed Forces.
 The first "Civic" member to join Heroes Welcome UK was the Borough of West Norfolk followed by Sefton District Council.
 Subsequently, additional towns, cities and districts joined up, each one setting up its own distinct "Heroes Welcome in Anyborough" scheme.
 The first county to join Heroes Welcome was Hampshire.
 The Chairman of the County Council, Anna McNair Scott, launched Heroes Welcome in Hampshire, at a ceremony held in the Great Hall of Winchester Castle, on Armistice Day 2011.
 This was followed on 5 March 2012 when Cllr John Fort, Chairman of North Yorkshire County Council launched Heroes Welcome in North Yorkshire from County Hall, Northallerton.
 The joining of Hampshire and North Yorkshire means that 70% of all UK based service personnel live in a Heroes Welcome area.